 The Board of Guardians originally appointed as Master and Matron a local farmer and his wife Mr and Mrs Hamer of Bryncennarth, St Harmon.
 However, the Local Government Board blocked the Hamers' appointment because of their lack of experience in running a workhouse, a deficit shared by everyone else on the Board of Guardians.
 In their place, Mr Samuel Rose and his wife Sarah, who had previously held the posts at the Belford union workhouse, were appointed at a special meeting on April 30th, 1879.
 The Master received a salary of £40 per annum and the Matron £20, plus food and accommodation.

 In 1930, the site was taken over by Radnorshire Council and became Brynafon Public Assistance Institution.
-When the Royal Cambrian School for the Deaf was evacuated from Swansea in 1941.
-The boys' section initially relocated to Dolgerddon Hall, Rhayader, and then to the former Rhayader workhouse.
+When the Royal Cambrian School for the Deaf was evacuated from Swansea in 1941, the boys' section initially relocated to Dolgerddon Hall, Rhayader, then transferred to the former Rhayader workhouse.
 The boys remained there until the opening of the Llandrindod Wells School for the Deaf in 1950.
-The building has also been used as a factory and as a local fire-drill site.
-In 1989, it was converted for use as a hotel.
+The building's subsequent uses included as a factory and as a local fire-drill site.
+In 1989, it was converted to become the Brynafon country house hotel.

 - Powys County Archives Office, Unit 29, Ddole Road Enterprise Park, Llandrindod, LD1 6DF.
 Few records survive — holdings include: Guardians' minute books (1836-89, 1904-20); Ledgers (1902-30); etc.